-- C-c right (winner-redo), to go back again to a recent layout Unfortunately, you cann't execute it more than once in a row
+, to go back again to a recent layout.
+Unfortunately, we can't execute it more than once in a row.

 , it's a little bit tedious to type a lot of C-c left

-if you have to go back a long way, but we can improve it with the help of a hydra recipe:
+if you have to go back a long way.
+Don't worry, we can avoid that with a little help of a hydra recipe:

 (defhydra hydra (global-map "C-c w")